EventBooking/Full-Stack-Interview/README.md

 ### Prompt:
 A developer on your team who has never worked with C# before has committed code that needs to be reviewed.
 The code they committed contains a .NET API that pushes and pulls Student data.
 The new developer has asked that you review StudentController.cs, StudentService.cs, and StudentRepository to see if there is anything that should be redone.
 ### Instructions:
 Without refactoring, please review StudentController.cs, StudentService.cs and StudentRepository.cs and be prepared to give a peer review on each.
 Focus on functionality, best practices, and the formatting of the code.
 Approach this assignment as a code reviewer.
 Prepare your review feedback in whichever way you'd like as we will be collectively reviewing your feedback during the technical interview.
+Please do not submit a pull request as this is a public repo that others will use.

 ### Sample questions you may be asked:
 1. If any, what are your critiques on formatting and code layout?